 For example the repeating sequence CUCUCU contains the codons for leucine (CUC) and serine (UCU).
 When this sequence was used for producing the proteins neither amino acid was incorporated with the protein unless the other one is also present.
 This clearly explains that the triplet code has to be commaless and only then there would be alternate translation of the codes into leucine and serine.

 The code was first deciphered and worked out in microorganisms but subsequent researches have clearly shown that these codes are same in their amino acid specification from bacteria to man.

 Thus, the code is said to be universal.
 Marshall Caskey and Nirenbrg (1967) have shown by their experiments that diverse organisms such as E.coli (bacterium) Xenopus laevis (amphibian) and Guinea pig which is a mammal use the same code for their amino acyl tRNAs.

+Gene mutations provide additional evidence for the universality of codes.
+These mutations result in the substitution of one amino acid for other.
 Studies have indicated, gene mutations bringing about amino acid substitutions affect the same amino acid in TMB, E.coli and also in man.
 For instance a single point mutation, changes the amino acid in the coat protein of TMV, alpha chain of tryptophan synthesize in E.coli and also in the hemoglobin of man.

+Another remarkable feature of the code is not only that it universally occurs in all organisms but it has also remained probably without any change ever since it evolved in some bacteria a few billion years ago.
+Any mutation that occurs would change the composition of mRNA and consequently the amino acid composition in the protein.
 Changes such as these apparently have proved to be harmful to the organisms and as such there will be a strong selection pressure against the occurrence of such mutations.
 Hence natural selection has persisted with the codes perhaps ever since they originated.